-Nicole Kidman Talks Sex With Keith Urban Vs. Scenes With Skarsgard, Kind Of
+Nicole Kidman Talks Sex With Keith Urban Vs. Scenes With Skarsgard — Kind Of

 Nicole Kidman is no stranger to filming romantic bedroom scenes seeing as her career has spanned decades and has meant the beauty has played the leading lady and love interest on numerous occasions.
 Yet, despite being a veteran in the business, she still becomes a bit embarrassed discussing such scenes.

-In a recent interview, Kidman was asked to take the discussion one step further and compare her steamy onscreen sex scenes with Alexander Skarsgard to her real-life encounters with her country star hubby Keith Urban.
+In a recent interview, Kidman was asked to take the discussion one step further and compare her steamy onscreen sex scenes with Alexander Skarsgard to her real-life encounters with her country star hubby, Keith Urban.

-Kidman stopped by the KISS FM Kyle and Jackie O show, when the 49-year-old, who currently stars in the HBO series Big Little Lies, was asked about her steamy scenes with Skarsgard and how they compare to the more “gentle” style Keith Urban has with her.
+Kidman stopped by the KISS FM Kyle and Jackie O Show, where the 49-year-old, who currently stars in the HBO series Big Little Lies, was asked about her steamy scenes with Skarsgard and how they compare to the more “gentle” style Keith Urban has with her.

 New promo pics of Alexander Skarsgard and Nicole Kidman in #BigLittleLies #BLL04 “Push Comes to Shove” https://t.co/eVCi6KEQwi